Guide

 If the audio wakes you up, it is too loud.
 If it disrupts sleep quality, reduce the volume further.
 The point is not to hear it.
 The point is for it to be present while you sleep undisturbed.

-If you are a light sleeper, start with the timer approach.
-Give yourself a week to adjust, then experiment with extending the duration.
+If you are a light sleeper, start with the timed approach.
 Most people adapt to overnight playback within three to five nights, at which point the audio becomes part of their sleep environment rather than a disturbance.
+Give yourself that adaptation window before deciding the audio disrupts your sleep.
+The first two nights are the worst.
+By night four or five, your brain has habituated and treats the audio the way it treats the hum of an air conditioner: present but irrelevant to the waking process.

 Choosing your sleep subliminal content